-Among all the employees, (including senior management) of the Company, male employees accounts for 65% and female employees accounted for 35%.
+Among all the employees (including senior management) of the Company, male employees accounted for 68% and female employees accounted for 32% as of 31 December 2023.
 The Company believes that the gender ratio (male: female) in the workforce is within the reasonable range.
 The total gender diversity of the Group is balanced and the Group will continue to maintain the gender diversity in workforce.